Transport in Mauritius: History

 At the beginning of 1860, the transport of passengers and goods was undertaken by about 2,000 horses, 4,000 donkeys and 4,500 carriages and carts.
 With the advent of the railways, and later of motorized transport, animal based transport systems declined on the island.

 In January 1901, the first two-seater car, imported by Goupilles & Cies, was disembarked.
 In October of that same year, the Union Regnard sugar estate (Now F.U.E.L) received the first motorized truck of British origin, capable of transporting up to 5 tons.

 In 1930, the island had 3,016 vehicles: around 2,401 private cars, 300 taxis, 303 trucks, 92 buses and 220 motorcycles.
 In 1950, vehicles numbered in the 5,161 and went up to 13,291 in 1960 with the decline of the railways.
 In 1970, the number of vehicles nearly doubled, going to 25,389 motorised vehicles.
 This included 12,546 cars, 4,171 trucks, 722 buses and 5,383 motorcycles.
 Public transport, in the form of buses, grew in line with the demographic and economic growth of the island; buses numbered 186 in 1950, 488 in 1960, 722 in 1970 and 1,490 in 1980.

 As of 2019, 580,629 vehicles were registered on the island.
 Of these, 299,998 were cars and dual-purpose vehicles (cars capable of carrying a certain load of goods), and 216,863 were motorcycles and autocycles (light motorcycles).

-National Transport Authority
+National Land Transport Authority

-The National Transport Authority (NTA) is the governmental department established under the Road Traffic Act in 1980 whose main responsibility is the regulation and control of road transport in Mauritius and Rodrigues.
+The National Land Transport Authority (NTLA) is the governmental department established under the Road Traffic Act in 1980 whose main responsibility is the regulation and control of road transport in Mauritius and Rodrigues.
 It falls under the responsibility of the Ministry of Public Infrastructure, Land Transport and Shipping.
-The responsibility for the administration of the NTA rests with the Road Transport Commissioner.
+The responsibility for the administration of the NTLA rests with the Road Transport Commissioner.

-The NTA also has a board constituted under section 73 of the Road Traffic Act.
-The Board consists of a Chairman appointed by the Minister and 10 other members.
+The NTLAA also has a board constituted under section 73 of the Road Traffic Act.
+The Board consists of a chairman appointed by the Minister and 10 other members.
 The board is responsible to hear and decide on the applications for licenses for the transport of goods and passengers; and disciplinary proceedings instituted against transport operators, drivers, and conductors of public service vehicles for offences committed under the Act.

 The other responsibilities of this governmental department are: